 Additionally, advisors maintain collaborative relationships across campus and work in conjunction with others across campus and in the Center for Student Excellence to monitor student progress.

-It is ultimately the student’s responsibility to ensure that all graduation requirements are met.
+It is ultimately the student's responsibility to ensure that all graduation requirements are met.
 Advisors should assist students to familiarize themselves with the Southeastern General Catalogue under which they are registered.
 (A change to a later catalogue can be made through the General Studies Office.)
 Students are required to contact an advisor prior to registration.
 Please call the General Studies Office at (985)549-3755 to schedule an appointment with your advisor.
 If this is an initial appointment, please indicate this when you call.
-Students who have mapped out their curriculum with an advisor may elect tocommunicate with their advisor directly through campus email.
+Students who have mapped out their curriculum (click here for the 2015-2016 Curriculm Sheet) with an advisor may elect to communicate with their advisor directly through campus email.

 The Bachelor of General Studies degree program requires a total of 45 hours of upper level courses (300-400).
 At least 15 hours of upper level MUST be in the major concentration group; the remaining 30 hours can be any course at the upper level.
 Refer to the course catalogue for course descriptions and prerequisites.

 Thirty (30) hours in a Major Concentration group with a minimum of 15 hours at the 300/400 level.